CipherCook/Hangman/README.md

 (pref on call)

 2. Add everything on Github whenever done- (very easy just just go to pull request or if you are sure check upload directly your code)
-For changes made- removed code appears in red added code appears in green looks very cool very convenient
+For changes made- (in preview changes) removed code appears in red added code appears in green looks very cool very convenient